AWeirdDev/eaterate/docs/index.md

 # 3
 ```

-There are a lot of more features to try out!
+There are a lot more features to try out!
 Refer to the [Core API](./core.md) reference for more!

 ## Architecture